-- Analyse and compare different substances dissolved in water and the gases that may be produced in chemical reactions. - Students conduct practical investigations involving the specific heat capacity of water, acid-base and redox reactions, solubility, molar volume of a gas, volumetric analysis, and the use of a calibration curve.
+- Analyse and compare different substances dissolved in water and the gases that may be produced in chemical reactions. - They explore applications of acid-base and redox reactions in society. - Students conduct practical investigations involving the specific heat capacity of water, acid-base and redox reactions, solubility, molar volume of a gas, volumetric analysis, and the use of a calibration curve.

-As part of Unit's 1 and 2 Chemistry, students undertake a student-adapted or student-designed scientific investigation and conduct a number of experiments.
+As part of Unit's 1 and 2 Chemistry, students undertake a student-adapted or studentdesigned scientific investigation and conduct a number of experiments.